Academic Technology Services

 Getting to Know Blackboard Ultra (Video Guide)

-(question) This series of short videos is designed to help familiarize you with Ultra Course View.
+question mark This series of short videos is designed to help familiarize you with Ultra Course View.

 In this Getting to Know Blackboard Ultra area, you will find a tour of Ultra course view from both student & instructor perspectives, a detailed overview of the toolbars.